DOJ probe expands beyond Boeing 737 MAX, includes 787 Dreamliner

 A third source said a handful of subpoenas were issued in early June to individual employees at Boeing’s 787 Dreamliner production plant in North Charleston, South Carolina.

-DOJ spokesman Peter Carr in Washington, D.C., declined to comment Friday.
+DOJ spokesman Peter Carr, in Washington, D.C., declined to comment Friday.
 A Boeing spokesman said, “We don’t comment on legal matters.”

-It wasn’t clear if the subpoena was issued by the same prosecutors overseeing the 737 MAX investigation.
-The third source, also speaking on condition of anonymity because of the confidentiality of the inquiries, said the subpoenas to employees at the South Carolina plant came from the “same group” of prosecutors involved in the 737 MAX investigation, including Cory Jacobs and Carol Sipperly.
+It wasn’t clear if the subpoena served on the company was issued by the same prosecutors overseeing the 737 MAX investigation.
+But the third source, also speaking on condition of anonymity because of the confidentiality of the inquiries, said the subpoenas to employees at the South Carolina plant came from the “same group” of prosecutors involved in the 737 MAX investigation, including DOJ trial attorneys Cory Jacobs and Carol Sipperly in the Fraud Section.

+Boeing divides its Dreamliner production between the South Carolina assembly plant, which rolled out its first plane in 2012, and the sprawling Everett facility where it has built jets for decades.
+The 737 MAX is built in Renton.

 Federal prosecutors in Washington, D.C., have been looking into the development of the 737 MAX, including a new flight-safety control system known as MCAS, after one crash on Oct.
 29 off Indonesia and another in Ethiopia on March 10.
 Those disasters killed 346 people and led to worldwide grounding of the plane.

-The grand-jury investigation has been cloaked in secrecy, but some of the Justice Department’s activities have become known as prosecutors issued subpoenas for documents.
+The grand-jury investigation into the MAX has been cloaked in secrecy, but some of the Justice Department’s activities have become known as prosecutors issued subpoenas for documents.
 The Department of Transportation’s Inspector General and the FBI are working with the DOJ.

-A Seattle Times story in March detailed how Federal Aviation Administration managers pushed its engineers to delegate more of the certification process for the 737 MAX to Boeing itself.
+A Seattle Times story in March detailed how Federal Aviation Administration (FAA) managers pushed its engineers to delegate more of the certification process for the 737 MAX to Boeing itself.
 The Times story also detailed flaws in an original safety analysis that Boeing delivered to the FAA.

-Allegations relating to the 787 Dreamliner have centered on shoddy work and cutting corners at the company’s North Charleston, South Carolina, plant.
+Allegations relating to the 787 Dreamliner have centered on shoddy work and cutting corners at the company’s South Carolina plant.

 While there are differences in the 737 and 787 matters, prosecutors are likely looking into whether broad cultural problems run throughout the company, according to the third source and a person in South Carolina, who also spoke on condition of anonymity because of the sensitive nature of the matter.